pankaj541998/spotify/README.md

 # spotify_bloc

-This is like a Spotify app
+This is like a Spotify app with Bloc state manage of cubit

 ## Getting Started
 ##Features of app

-->In this app have a feature of light mode and dark mode
+1.In this app have a feature of light mode and dark mode

-->Resgistration and Login feature
+2.Resgistration and Login feature

-->Use can play and pause the song
+3.Use can play and pause the song

-->Make it favourite
+4.Make it favourite